Navid200/xDrip/docs/Nightscout/Restart.md

 #### **IP address**
 Restarting the server will not change the IP address.
-If the virtual machine is stopped, after you restart it, its IP address will be different from what it was before when it was running.
+If the virtual machine is stopped, after you restart it, its IP address will be different from what it was when it was running before.
 But, this is not a problem.
 You just need to be patient for about a minute for the new IP address to be mapped to the hostname.
 <br/>

 ---